-ZANIS also provide news and in depth articles to the Zambian public abroad and the international community by internet.
-To achieve this, the department cooperates with with multinational and national news agencies like the Russia Information and News Agency (RIA Novosti), XINHUA News Agency of China and Namibia Press Agency (NAMPA), Ethiopia News Agency (ENA) and Mozambique News Agency (AIM) with which we have mutual news exchange agreements.
+ZANIS also provides news and in-depth articles to the Zambian public abroad and the international community by the internet.
+To achieve this, the department cooperates with with multinational and national news agencies like the Russia Information and News Agency (RIA Novosti), Xinhua News Agency of China and Namibia Press Agency (NAMPA), Ethiopia News Agency (ENA) and Mozambique News Agency (AIM) with which we have mutual news exchange agreements.

 This Unit is responsible for gathering, processing and dissemination of various Government engagements and those of other stakeholders.

 Through this unit, ZANIS provides subscribers with textual news by the internet.
 With offices in nearly 72 districts of the country, the Unit is capable of mopping up various development and other human interest stories.

 In keeping with the motto of “bringing news about Zambia to Zambia and the world” ZANIS enjoys a solid reputation in the collection and dissemination of reliable, fair and objective news and feature articles.

 With a cadre of well qualified and experienced staff, the department offers great services to the public.

 The Unit has also been producing local language newspapers;